aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-cells/_index.md

 This time, we take a regular table (a table without merged cells) and then try to split cell (1,1) to get a special table.
 You may want to pay attention to this table's numbering, which may be considered strange.
 However, that is the way Microsoft PowerPoint numerates table cells and Aspose.Slides does the same thing.

-This Javascript code demonstrates the process we described:
+This JavaScript code demonstrates the process we described:

 ```javascript
 // Instantiates the Presentation class that represents a PPTX file